 Someone suffering from co-occurring or dual diagnosis disorders may benefit from medication-assisted treatment.
 Instead of just focusing on the addiction, which may be a cause itself of underlying issues, treatment should take a fully balanced look at a patient’s mental disorders and other complications.

 Buckhead Behavioral Health is a luxury addiction treatment facility and drug rehab in Atlanta, Georgia.
-Our facility offers individualized treatment, the multidisciplinary staff at Buckhead Behavioral Health offers evidence-based practices to help individuals recover from addiction in a safe and secure environment free from distractions.
+Our facility offers individualized treatment, and the multidisciplinary staff at Buckhead Behavioral Health offers evidence-based practices to help individuals recover from addiction in a safe and secure environment free from distractions.
 If you or your loved one can benefit from MAT here in Atlanta, contact us today.
 Learn more about our admissions process and begin the road to recovery now.